 Taylor is located in Wayne County and has a population of about 61,000.
 Taylor is located about 17 miles southwest of downtown Detroit.

 The community was organized as Taylor Township in 1847 and did not incorporate as a city until over a century later, in 1968.
-Taylor is named for President Zachary Taylor, who served several roles in the Michigan Territory government prior to his presidency.
+Taylor is named for President Zachary Taylor, who served several roles in the Michigan Territory government before his presidency.

 Taylor is home to several city parks, golf courses, and a recreation center.
 The city's Heritage Park hosts the Junior League World Series, drawing participation from around the globe.

-In addition to its many restaurants, the city boasts a particularly robust retail sector, with a plethora of shopping options.
+In addition to its many restaurants, the city boasts a particularly robust retail sector with many shopping options.
 Taylor is the home of Southland Shopping Center, a regional shopping destination with over 100 stores.
-Taylor also features a number of big-box retailers and national brand department stores.
+Taylor also features several big-box retailers and national brand department stores.

 Wayne is a city in Wayne County, Michigan, located about 26 miles southwest of Detroit, along the Detroit River.
 The city has a population of about 16,740.
 Wayne's economy was built on the automotive industry, which continues to play a major role today.

 Wayne is home to several shopping centers, including Town Square Plaza Shopping Center.
-It also features a number of restaurants.
+It also features many restaurants.

 The quickest route from Wayne to the airport is typically S. Wayne Road and Interstate Highway 94 East.
 It would take about 10 to 18 minutes to get there at either 7 a.m. or 5:30 p.m.
 At 1 p.m., it may take from 10 to 20 minutes to arrive.